MrKWatkins/ZXSpectrumNextTests/CONTRIBUTING.md

 * keep code style clean and well commented, consider the source being also an example
 * test source should be accompanied by ReadMe.txt and produce single self-contained SNA file
 * do not edit/keep files directly in "release" folder

+### Test source code should be buildable with sjasmplus under linux

+The current CI (continuous integration) setup does use [sjasmplus with Next extensions](https://github.com/ped7g/sjasmplus/tree/ped-master) running from [docker container](Tools/CI/Dockerfile) based on official GCC gcc:6 image, and all scripting is done in bash, expecting linux environment.

+The tests themselves (asm files) should still build also under Microsoft Windows OS, at least at the moment of writing this paragraph I'm not aware of any fatal issue in this regard.

+But when writing new test under windows, make sure you are using forward slash as directory separator in include paths (`include "some/path/to/file.i.asm"`), and name include assembly files with extension `.i.asm`, as the build script will try to assemble any `.asm` (except `.i.asm`) file in particular `Tests` sub-folders and include files on their own are rarely buildable.

+You may also try to build windows docker container and see if you can use that for building tests, let us know about your experience, thank you.

 ### Provide stable screen output suitable for photographing/screenshotting